AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     in the named color space.
 This does not alter the pixels of the image, it only changes :program:`oiiotool`'s understanding of what color space those those pixels are in.

-.. option:: --colorconfig <filename>

-    Instruct :program:`oiiotool` to read an OCIO configuration from a custom location.
-Without this, the default is to use the `$OCIO` environment variable as a guide for the location of the configuration file.

 .. option:: --colorconvert <fromspace> <tospace>